macropin/django-registration/docs/simple-backend.rst

 ===============================

-As an alternative to :ref:`the default backend <default-backend>`, and an example of writing :ref:`registration backends <backend-api>`, django-registration bundles a one-step registration system in ``registration.backend.simple``.
+As an alternative to :ref:`the default backend <default-backend>`, and an example of writing alternate workflows, django-registration bundles a one-step registration system in ``registration.backend.simple``.
 This backend's workflow is deliberately as simple as possible: